MetaMask/metamask-mobile/app/component-library/components/Buttons/Button/variants/ButtonLink/README.md

 ### `startIconName`

-Optional prop for the icon name of the icon that will be displayed after the label.
+Optional prop for the icon name of the icon that will be displayed before the label.

 | <span style="color:gray;font-size:14px">TYPE</span> | <span style="color:gray;font-size:14px">REQUIRED</span> |
 | :-------------------------------------------------- | :------------------------------------------------------ |